Every Living Thing: book report

 Buffon speculated – very carefully – as to whether nonhuman animals had souls, for which transgression apparently Madame Pompadour smacked him in the face with a fan.
 He recognized, nearly 300 years ago, that humans could “despoil and impoverish” the earth by out-producing its capacity.

 History was kinder to Linnaeus than to Buffon.
 Buffon’s star began to fade during the French Revolution, when the Société de Linné took advantage of the turmoil to promote Linnaeus and minimize Buffon.
 By the 1860’s in England, Buffon’s Natural History was sold in badly abridged, perhaps caricatured form alongside Aesop’s Fables.
 Shaw remembers as a child hearing Buffon called “Buffoon” and says that within 10 years he was forgotten.
-Perhaps this book will succeed in reviving his legacy.
+Perhaps this book will succeed in reviving enhancing his legacy.

 Finally, I liked the writing very well and noticed only four editorial mistakes: seraphim for seraph, Camillia sinsesis for Camellia sinensis, counsel for consul, and Ernest Haeckel for Ernst Haeckel.
 Well, maybe one more: Rosalind Franklin arguably did not win a Nobel Prize because she had died before the prize was awarded.